josh-argyle/sudoky/README.md

 # SUDOKY React app

-CD into application, and run the app using the command 'npm start'.
+CD into `application`, and run the app using the command 'npm start'.